leabaty/portfolio-leabaty/README.md

 Form classes are named after their : "Location on page - Component - Position order from left to right".
 For example : bh1 = bottom home 1, tn2 top navbar 2... etc.

+### Navbar management
+Due to the specificity of fullpage.js, I have two different navbars (with exact same design) depending on the location on the website.
+There is a "fullpage.js navbar" with anchors, and a normal navbar working with links on normal pages (Legal Notice, Privacy Policy).

 ### Font Use
 There is a custom font for the titles in this project : Friendly Schoolmates.
 All rights to Situjuh (7NTypes).
 The secondary font is Jost (Google fonts).